rohan843/isc2-cc-cert-notes/README.md

 All employees are responsible for identifying risks.

 Security professionals assist in the risk identification process at the system level, focussing on process, control, monitoring or incidence response and recovery.

+### Authentication

+The process of verifying that a user is the rightful owner of an identity they claim to have.
+I.e., it is a way to **prove the identity of the requestor.** There are three common methods of authentication:

+1. **Something you know**: passwords, passphrases
+2. **Something you have**: tokens, memory cards, smart cards
+3. **Something you are**: biometrics, measurable characteristics